exonum/exonum-btc-anchoring/DEPLOY.md

 ***Important warning!** This procedure changes the `anchoring address`.
 Exonum node needs to wait until the last anchored transaction gets enough confirmations.
 It is caused by impossibility to sign transaction addressed to `old anchoring address` by keys from the `current configuration`.
-If the last anchoring transaction does not catch enough confirmations before anchoring address is changed, the following `transfering transaction` may be lost because of possible bitcoin forks and transaction malleability.
+If the last anchoring transaction does not get enough confirmations before anchoring address is changed, the following `transfering transaction` may be lost because of possible bitcoin forks and transaction malleability.
 See this [article][exonum:anchoring_transfering] for details.*